TomatenMarc/TACO/data/README.md

 ## Acknowledgements

-We thank Aylin Martin, Tillmann Junk, Andreas Burbach, Talha Caliskan, and Aaron Schneider for their contributions to the annotation process in this paper.
+We thank Aylin Feger, Tillmann Junk, Andreas Burbach, Talha Caliskan, and Aaron Schneider for their contributions to the annotation process in this paper.